PaperMC/docs/docs/paper/how-to/anti-xray.md

 ![Nether Anti-Xray Comparison](assets/anti-xray-nether.png)

-Especially on the client side, `engine-mode: 1` is much less computationally intensive, while `engine-mode: 2` may work better to prevent Xray.
-With `engine-mode: 1`, only ores that are completely covered by solid blocks will be hidden.
-Ores exposed to air in caves, or water from a lake will not be hidden.
-With `engine-mode: 2`, fake ores obstruct the view to real blocks.
+Especially on the client side, `engine-mode: 1` is much less computationally intensive, while `engine-mode: 2` may better prevent Xray.
+With `engine-mode: 1`, only ores that are entirely covered by solid blocks will be hidden.
+Ores exposed to air in caves or water from a lake will not be hidden.
+With `engine-mode: 2`, fake ores obstruct the view of real blocks.
 If `air` is added to `hidden-blocks`, `engine-mode: 2` will effectively hide all ores, even those exposed to air.

 :::caution Anti-Xray Bypasses

 **Range Extension**: While Anti-Xray alone will prevent the majority of users from Xraying on your server, it is not by any means infallible.
-Because of how Anti-Xray is (and has to be) implemented, it is possible to, on a default server, extend the range of real ores you are able to see by a not insignificant amount.
-This can be mitigated by any competent anti cheat plugin; however, this is not included out of the box.
+Because of how Anti-Xray is (and has to be) implemented, it is possible to, on a default server, extend the range of real ores you can see by a not insignificant amount.
+This can be mitigated by any competent anti-cheat plugin; however, this is not included out of the box.

 **Seed Reversing**: Another attack vector is the deterministic nature of Minecraft's world generation.
-If the client is able to obtain the world seed, it is able to know the real location of every generated ore, completely bypassing anti-xray.
+If the client is able to obtain the world seed, it is able to know the real location of every generated ore, completely bypassing Anti-Xray.
 This can be partially worked around by making it harder for the client to reverse the world seed with the [`feature-seeds` configuration](../reference/paper-per-world-configuration.md#feature-seeds), in conjunction with the structure seed options in `spigot.yml`.
 Note that this is not a complete